hashin/jekyll-now/_posts/2019-02-15-where-soldiers-come-from.markdown

 ![Do you know where soldiers come from?](https://combatart.files.wordpress.com/2012/06/reading.jpg)

-I teach algebra to his kids.
+I teach algebra to his kids.<br/>
 I recite wordsworth while putting them to sleep;<br/>
-I make them read Proust.
+I make them read Proust.<br/>
 I invoke the wisdom of Nehru;<br/>
 Sagacity of Gandhi; the spirit of an intrepid Subhas.<br/>
-I sing Khusru to placate them; preach Asoka to mollify their fights;<br/>
+I sing Khusru to placate them.<br/>
+Preach Asoka to mollify their fights;<br/>
-Of Akbar to see the god; Of Mohan Roy to approach the books.<br/>
+Of Akbar to see the god.<br/>
+Of Mohan Roy to approach the books.<br/>
 All the giants on whose shoulders their father stood.<br/>
 And that father who didn’t fire pellet guns from that pulpit.

-Yes, a soldier is dead.
+Yes, a soldier is dead.<br/>
 But you will never know him enough to avenge him.<br/>
 And please, don’t drag him down to your intellect so callow.

 And I should ask once more!